 Renting a Home

-The good news is that Colorado Springs is almost even with the national median rental prices at $982/month for 1 bedroom and $1,246 for 2 bedrooms.
+The good news is that Colorado Springs is below the national median rental prices at $1421/month for 1 bedroom and $1,705 for 2 bedrooms.
 Be prepared for average rents to continue to climb in Colorado Springs in the near future.
-Our competitive real estate market and rising home prices are pushing many prospective buyers into an already tight rental market.
+Our competitive real estate market and rising home prices will continue to push many prospective buyers into an already tight rental market.
+Additionally, some investors might chose to sell their rental properties while the market strongly favors sellers.
 The lack of affordable housing in Colorado Springs will continue to be an issue.
-Developers are expected to complete two large apartment projects in the downtown area by 2023 to attract young professionals.
+Developers are expected to complete large apartment projects in the downtown area to attract young professionals.
 Investors are also choosing to convert low income housing to high end condos and apartments.

 Short Term Rentals